o365soa/soa/README.md

    * Microsoft.Graph.Applications
 * Active Directory

-Note: For SharePoint Online, if a non-PowerShell Gallery version of the module is installed, it is removed from your PS Module Path to prevent conflicts.
+Note: For SharePoint Online, if a non-PowerShell Gallery version of the module is installed, it is removed from the PS Module Path to prevent conflicts.

-An Azure AD application is also registered in your tenant.
+An Entra ID enterprise application is also registered in your tenant.
 Details of this are provided below.

 ## Prerequisites Script